 in this field leading master of the germanophone art sphere

 designed together with Johann Georg Bergmüller.
 The latter created the framing composition in each case ”

 (Anke Charlotte Held, Georg Philipp Rugendas … Gemälde und [selected] Zeichnungen, 1996, pp. 28 & 34).

-In this connection the equally designed portrait of the famous guild colleague Georg Philipp Rugendas I likewise worked in mezzotint by Haid after Bergmüller should be recalled, too.
+For interest besides the equally designed portrait of the famous guild colleague portrait of the famous guild colleague Georg Philipp Rugendas I likewise worked in mezzotint by Haid after Bergmüller should be recalled, too.
 And of the joint obituary in the Augsburg press of December 29, 1767, for Ridinger & Haid: “Some time ago our city and the whole learned Germany

 has lost 2 famous artists;

 Mr. Joh.
 Ridinger … and Mister Joh.
 Jac.
 Haid … ”

 With the latter’s Ridinger picture going markedly beyond its caption which shall be repeated from Thienemann’s translation as follows: